Homotopies in Grothendieck fibrations: Introduction

-commutes.
-That $f^*$ is a functor follows from a diagram chase in the following two diagrams using Proposition~\ref{prop:carteq}, where $P\tox{p}Q\tox{q}R$ are a pair of composable morphisms in $\fib{C}^B$.

-We note that the functor $f^*$ is ``essentially unique'', in the sense that a different choice of cartesian lifts will produce an isomorphic functor.
+One (obvious) property of cartesian morphisms which we will frequently use is the following ``cancellation property'': if $r\colon{}Q\to{}R$ is a cartesian morphism in $\C$, and $p,q\colon{}P\to{}Q$ lie over the same morphism in $\B$, then $rp=rq$ implies $p=q$.
+Indeed, many of the propositions below state that two given morphisms are equal, and what will often be proven is that they are equal after composing with a certain cartesian morphism.

+$\fib{C}$ is said to be a (Grothendieck) \emph{fibration} if for each morphism $f\colon{}A\to{}B$ in $\B$ and each object $P$ over $\B$, there is a cartesian lift of $f$ with codomain $P$.

-\defn Given a fibration $\fibr{C}CB$, a \emph{cleavage} of $\fib{C}$ consists of a choice, for each $f:A\to{}B$ in $\B$ and each $Q\in\Ob\fib{C}^B$, of a cartesian lift of $f$ with codomain $Q$.
-By a \emph{cloven fibration}, we mean a fibration together with a cleavage.
+\emph{Cleavages}.
+Let $\fibr{C}CB$ be a fibration.
+Recall that a \emph{cleavage} of $\fib{C}$ is a choice, for each morphism $f\colon{}A\to{}B$ in $\B$ and each $P\in\Ob\fib{C}^B$, of a cartesian lift of $f$ with codomain $P$.
 Assuming the axiom of choice, any fibration admits a cleavage.

-It follows from \S\ref{defn:pbfunctors} that a cleavage induces a pullback functor along $f$ for each morphism $f$ in $\B$.